3211PProcedure: Gender-Inclusive Schools

 The school must use the name and gender by which the student identifies on all other records, including but not limited to school identification cards, classroom seating charts, athletic rosters, yearbook entries, diplomas, directory information.

 Information about a student’s gender identity, legal name, or assigned sex at birth may constitute confidential medical or educational information.
-Disclosing this information to other students, their parents, or other third parties may violate privacy laws, such as the federal Family Education Rights and Privacy Act (FERPA) (20 U.S.C. §1232; 34 C.F.R.
+Disclosing this information to other students, or other third parties will violate privacy laws, such as the federal Family Education Rights and Privacy Act (FERPA) (20 U.S.C. §1232; 34 C.F.R.
 Part 99).
-Parents have the right under FERPA to request their student’s records and if requested, the District will provide the student’s educational records to the parent according to 3231/3231P – Student Records.
-To ensure the safety and well-being of the student, school employees should not disclose a student’s transgender or gender-expansive status to others, including other school personnel, other students, or the parents of other students, unless the school is (1) legally required to do so or (2) the student has authorized such disclosure.
+Parents/guardians have the right under FERPA to request their student’s records and if requested, the District will provide the student’s educational records to the parent/guardian according to 3231/3231P – Student Records To ensure the safety and well-being of the student, school employees should not disclose a student’s transgender or gender-expansive status to others, including other school personnel, other students, or the parents/guardians of other students, unless the school is (1) legally required to do so or (2) the student has authorized such disclosure.

 - Use of a private area (e.g., nearby restroom stall with a door, an area separated by a curtain, an office in the locker room, or a nearby health office restroom);